No Pipeline for RNG Projects? No problem.

 Use Virtual Pipeline Technology.

 Author: Kyle Snyder, Stephen McCulloch, Missy Lee

-Summary: A virtual pipeline replicates the continuous flow of a fixed physical pipeline, working where physical pipelines cannot.
-The benefits of virtual pipeline technology include flexibility, carbon-neutral transportation, overcoming injection site roadblocks and ROI.
-This article also analyzes multiple case studies that use this approach to demonstrate cost saving benefits.
+Summary: Virtual pipeline technology replicates the continuous flow of a fixed physical pipeline, working where physical pipelines cannot.
+The benefits of a virtual pipeline include flexibility, carbon-neutral transportation, overcoming injection site roadblocks and ROI.
+This article also analyzes multiple case studies that use virtual pipelines to demonstrate cost saving benefits.

 RNG project feasibility based on pipeline injection

-Development within the RNG industry often varies from project to project.
-When determining the feasibility of a potential RNG plant, ideally, there should be a pipeline injection point available or within the general geographic area of the site.
+Development within the renewable natural gas (RNG) industry often varies from project to project.
+When determining the feasibility of a potential RNG plant, ideally, there should be a pipeline injection point available.
+That or an injection point within the general geographic area of the site.

 But what if there is no natural gas pipeline?
 Is the RNG project still feasible?
 Does installing 5 to 10 miles of pipeline at $500k-$1 million per mile make sense?
 What is the best way to gain the revenue available for these potential RNG projects that could generate a low carbon intensity (CI) score and, hence, a price per MMBTU 10 to 20 times more profitable than the value of conventional natural gas?